Story-Iter: A Training-free Iterative Paradigm for Long Story Visualization: Subject-Consistent Generation Comparison

 \section{Subject-Consistent Generation Comparison}

+\paragraph{Related Work.} Subject consistency is critical for tasks such as story visualization and video generation.
+Recent advancements in subject-consistent image generation have focused on reducing computation while maintaining consistency.
+Early approaches like~\citet{gal2022image,ruiz2023dreambooth} require extensive fine-tuning, prompting more efficient methods~\citep{ryu2023low,han2023svdiff,kumari2023multi,yuan2023inserting,tewel2024training,cao2023masactrl,xiao2024fastcomposer}.
+Notable progress~\citep{li2024photomaker,avrahami2024chosen,ye2023ip,li2024blip,wei2023elite,xu2024imagereward} includes IP-Adapter~\citep{ye2023ip} with its decoupled cross-attention module.
+However, IP-Adapter is a single image generation model, which cannot be directly applied to story visualization that requires establishing connections for all frames.

 In the evaluation phase, we employ GPT-4o~\citep{GPT4o} according to the settings of StoryDiffusion~\citep{zhou2024storydiffusion} to generate 20 character descriptions and 100 specific activity descriptions, respectively.
-We combine them as 2000 test descriptions, to compare Story-Adapter and subject-consistent image generation baselines, including IP-Adapter~\citep{ye2023ip}, PhotoMaker~\citep{li2024photomaker}, and StoryDiffusion~\citep{zhou2024storydiffusion}.
+We combine them as 2000 test descriptions, to compare Story-Iter and subject-consistent image generation baselines, including IP-Adapter~\citep{ye2023ip}, PhotoMaker~\citep{li2024photomaker}, and StoryDiffusion~\citep{zhou2024storydiffusion}.

 \paragraph{Quantitative Evaluation.} For quantitative comparisons on subject-consistent image generation, we employ CLIP text-to-image similarity (CLIP-T) and image-image similarity (CLIP-I) to measure consistency between the character images and generated images.
-Tab.~\ref{taba1} shows that Story-Adapter achieves SoTA performance in terms of both quantitative metrics, which demonstrates Story-Adapter's ability to generate subject-consistent image sequences based on text prompts or image prompts.
+Tab.~\ref{tabaa2} shows that Story-Iter achieves SoTA performance in terms of both quantitative metrics, which demonstrates Story-Iter's ability to generate subject-consistent image sequences based on text prompts or image prompts.

 \paragraph{Qualitative Evaluation.} Fig.~\ref{figa2} shows the qualitative comparison results.
-Story-Adapter generates higher-quality images in subject-consistency and detailed interactions.
+Story-Iter generates higher-quality images in subject-consistent and detailed interactions.
 In contrast, IP-Adapter fails to generate correctly, \textit{e.g.}, “\textit{paper}'', “\textit{whiteboard}'', and “\textit{chainsaw}''.
 PhotoMaker cannot generate images consistently, \textit{e.g.}, maintaining details of the attire.
 Despite accurately generating content according to text prompts with visual consistency, StoryDiffusion suffers from visualizing complex details due to lacking global story comprehension.
-By incorporating a global story view in our iterative paradigm, Story-Adapter can maintain visual consistency, especially in details throughout the story.
+By incorporating a global story view in our iterative paradigm, Story-Iter can maintain visual consistency, especially in details throughout the story.